-Here, we speak with Senior Farms Manager Richard Smith to explore the chicken farming industry, what the different standards mean for both the animals and us as consumers and how commonly used labels and language may be misleading.
+Here, we speak with our Farms Director Richard Smith to explore the chicken farming industry, what the different standards mean for both the animals and us as consumers and how commonly used labels and language may be misleading.

 “The term free-range does not guarantee high welfare.”

-– Richard Smith, Senior Farms Manager at Daylesford Organic
+– Richard Smith, Farms Director at Daylesford Organic